Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Abstract

 \section{Abstract}

-Existing distribution compression methods reduce dataset size by minimising the \textit{Maximum Mean Discrepancy} (MMD) between original and compressed sets, but modern datasets are often large in both sample size and dimensionality.
+Existing distribution compression methods reduce the number of observations in a dataset by minimising the \textit{Maximum Mean Discrepancy} (MMD) between original and compressed sets, but modern datasets are often large in both sample size \textit{and} dimensionality.
 We propose \textit{Bilateral Distribution Compression} (BDC), a two-stage framework that compresses along both axes while preserving the underlying distribution, with overall linear time and memory complexity in dataset size and dimension.
-Central to BDC is the \textit{Decoded MMD} (DMMD), which quantifies the discrepancy between the original data and a compressed set decoded from a low-dimensional latent space.
+Central to BDC is the \textit{Decoded MMD} (DMMD), which we introduce to quantify the discrepancy between the original data and a compressed set decoded from a low-dimensional latent space.
 BDC proceeds by (i) learning a low-dimensional projection using the \textit{Reconstruction MMD} (RMMD), and (ii) optimising a latent compressed set with the \textit{Encoded MMD} (EMMD).
 We show that this procedure minimises the DMMD, guaranteeing that the compressed set faithfully represents the original distribution.
-Experiments show that across a variety of scenarios BDC can achieve comparable or superior performance to ambient-space compression at substantially lower cost.
+Experiments show that BDC can achieve comparable or superior downstream task performance to ambient-space compression at substantially lower cost and with significantly higher rates of compression.